-Mrs. Laura Sirrine, left, Middle School Science teacher, standing next to the periodic table of Elements with Bruce and Randy Bouley, retired scientists, who will be introducing a new chemistry curriculum to St. Joseph middle school students. ing strides in improving the science curriculum for middle school students.
+Mrs. Laura Sirrine, left, Middle School Science teacher, standing next to the periodic table of Elements with Bruce and Randy Bouley, retired scientists, who will be introducing a new chemistry curriculum to St. Joseph middle school students. ing strides in improving the science munity," said Sizemore.
+"I cannot wait curriculum for middle school students.
 Randy and Bruce Bouley, retired scientists who are also active volunteers for the One Heart Ministry Program for the Diocese of Norwich, along with Science teacher Laura Sirrine, will be introducing a new Chemistry curriculum to SJS students to help to show them how this academic discipline effects our lives on a daily basis.
 The Bouleys have also volunteered many hours to reorganize the school's science lab in preparation for this new rollout.
 "We believe that God calls all of us to share our gifts and talents," said Randy and Bruce Bouley.
 "Our goal is to have every student be empowered to better understand and able to challenge how changes in their environment and physiology impact their lives and the world around them.
 A strong foundation of basic chemistry is the way!"
-"As with Marshall, I cannot thank Randy and Bruce enough for sharing their time and talent with the SJS coming strides in improving the science curriculum for middle school students.
-Randy and Bruce Bouley, retired scientists who are also active volunteers for For more information on the school contact SJS at (860) 923-2090 or e-mail to Sizemore at dsizemore@sjschoolng. com.
+"As with Marshall, I cannot thank Randy and Bruce enough for sharing their time and talent with the SJS comto see the results of the fruits of their labor as the rest of the school year For more information on the school contact SJS at (860) 923-2090 or e-mail to Sizemore at dsizemore@sischoolng. com.
 Additional information about the school can be found on its website, www. schoolofstjoseph.org.
 You can also schedule a guided tour with Sizemore as well as have your student(s) spend a Shadow Day at SJS.
 The next Open House that SJS will host for families will be Sunday, March 29 from 8:30 a.m. to 11:30 a.m.
 The Open House will be paired with a Sunday Breakfast that will run simultaneously where guided tours will be offered by current SJS families as well as faculty members.
 Breakfast is complementary for all families of prospective students.
 Finally, the Easter Bunny will also be "coming to town" on March 29th for special photo opportunities.
+Villager SELFIES Do Your Neighbors Really Know You???
+WE THINK THEY WOULD LIKE TO!!!